Vector35/debugger/docs/guide/index.md

 If the target contains self-modifying code (SMC), when the target stops, the code in the linear/graph view may not always be up-to-date.
 To force a memory cache update and re-analysis of the function, right click and select "Reanalyze Current Function" in the context menu.

 To avoid the need to manually force an update frequently, set `debugger.aggressiveAnalysisUpdate` to true.
 Then the debugger will explicitly refresh the memory cache and re-analyze all functions every time the target stops.
 This is very helpful for obfuscated code with lots of SMC.
 However, it could cause lag in response if the target is large and has a lot of functions.

-### Changes made to the debugger binary view are lost after debugging

-Any changes, e.g., annotations, comments, are lost after the target exits.
-This is because the debugger binary view is a separate binary view, and edits to it would not carry over to the original binary view.
-As a temporary workaround, try to apply changes to the original binary view, whose changes will always be carried over to the debugger binary view when the target launches.

-We are also working on [an issue](https://github.com/Vector35/debugger/issues/213) which will resolve the problem by offering a viable way to selectively carry over some changes made to the debugger binary view to the original binary view.

 ## Troubleshooting